 Is this service safe?

-Each Hospital@Home patient is assessed on an individual basis, taking into account their individual needs to ensure they are suitable for the service.
+Each Hospital at Home patient is assessed on an individual basis, taking into account their individual needs to ensure they are suitable for the service.
 Patients will receive high-quality care, in their own homes and there are examples of similar successful services across the UK at other hospitals.

-What happens if a patient needs to be re-admitted due to a deterioration in health?
+What happens if a patient has a deterioration in their health?

 back to top